yoavniran/mocha-stirrer/readme.md

-* `delay` - (optional, default: false) When true, cup instance will be created but not setup. meaning non of the fakes will be defined. [start](#cupStartSection) method must be called in order for setup to occur. see the [Stirring section](#stirringSection) for further details on the order of how things are set up and run
+* `delay` - (optional, default: false) When true, cup instance will be created but not setup. meaning non of the fakes will be defined. [start](#cupStartSection) method must be called in order for setup to occur. see the [Stirring section](#stirringSection) for further details on the order of how things are set up and run.
+ Note that you shouldn't use delay=true when also passing a test function as fakes wont be initialized. setting `setupImmediate` to true overrides this parameters so delay will be ignored

 * `transform` - (optional) function receives the currently assigned parameters to the cup instance (cup.pars).
 If provided, transform will be run every time the cup setup logic is executed which, unless the setupImmediate flag is set to true, will be during the before